HoussemDellai/azure-network-course/205_nva_opnsense/Readme.md

 This setup allows OPNsense to effectively manage and secure traffic between the internal network and the internet.

-Another good practice is to start with a predefined configuration file (`config.xml`) that includes the basic settings for the firewall, VPN, and DNS.
+Second good practice is to start with a predefined configuration file (`config.xml`) that includes the basic settings for the firewall, VPN, and DNS.
 This approach saves time and ensures consistency across deployments.
 It is recommended to start with closed firewall rules and then open them as needed based on your security requirements.
 But for demo purposes, we will allow all traffic.

+Third good practice is to use multiple instances of OPNsense in a high-availability setup to ensure redundancy and failover capabilities.
+However, for simplicity, we will use a single instance in this demo.

 Let's take a look at the resources that will be created by Terraform using the **AzureRM provider**: